Philomena892/AndreevMoek/examples for others/README.md

 ## easy_unsat.lp

 A very easy problem with two robots who block each others paths.
-It's purpose is to measure how well a program finds out that it is unsatisfiable.
+Its purpose is to measure how well a program finds out that it is unsatisfiable.

 ## ex8.lp

-A field of size 7x7 and a robot-density of 40%. node.py could calculate it in about 30s on our computer, which is relativaly fast for a problem of this scale.
+A field of size 7x7 and a robot-density of 40%. node.py could solve it in about 30s on our computer, which is relativaly fast for a problem of this scale.

 ## 14robs.lp

-A field of size 7x7 with 14 robots. node.py could calculate it in just under 4 minutes, which was close to our limitation.
+A field of size 7x7 with 14 robots. node.py could solve it in just under 4 minutes, which was close to our limitation.